 Actinomycete fertilizers: such as antibiotics;

-Algal fertilizers such as nitrogen-fixing cyanobacteria.
-Classified by function
+Algal fertilizers: such as nitrogen-fixing cyanobacteria.

 Divided by the number of microorganisms

-Divided into a single microbial or composite microbial fertilizer.
+They are divided into a single microbial or composite microbial fertilizer.

 Single microbial fertilizer: It contains only one kind of microbial fertilizer.